Jmang0/minimalist-connect-4/README.md

 # Minimalist Connect 4
 I decided I wanted to make connect 4, so I did.
+It's not finished yet, but it looks nice.
 [Try it out!](https://jmang00.github.io/minimalist-connect-4/)

 ## To do